smartdevicelink/sdl_core_guides/docs/Developer Documentation/ResumeController/index.md

 ## Resume Controller

-Resume controller responsibility is to cover Resumption requirements of SDL.
+The resume controller's responsibility is to handle the resumption responsibilities of SDL.
 There are 2 resumption types :

  * HMI state resumption
  * Data resumption

-Resume controller do both.
+The resume controller does both.

 ### HMI state resumption

-In case of unexpected disconnect SDL should store application hmi state next 3 ignition cycles.
+In the case of unexpected disconnect SDL should store an application's HMI state for the next 3 ignition cycles.
-On next application registration SDL should restore last saved application hmi_state.
+On next application registration SDL should restore last saved application HMI state.

 ResumptionData is responsible for application data restoring.
 ResumeCtrlImpl is responsible for HMI state restoring.